fwsoapy/ranked-overlay/README.md

 ### 4. Start the overlay

-Double-click `START_OVERLAY.bat`.
+Double-click `start.bat`.
 A window will briefly appear confirming it started, then close itself.
 The overlay is now running in the background.

-To stop it, double-click `STOP_OVERLAY.bat`.
+To stop it, double-click `stop.bat`.

 ### 5. Add it to OBS